RDIL/filehandlers/docs/model.rst

 You need to pass the :meth:`filehandlers.AbstractFile` instance when creating a :meth:`filehandlers.FileManipulator` because otherwise the manipulator can't do it's job.

-The manipulator includes code for a number of common functions that could be achived with other code, but the goal of creating this model/API is to simplify it!
+The manipulator includes code for a number of common functions that could be replicated with other code, but the goal of creating this model/API is to simplify it!

 Simple Example